 Local digital eye strain, eye health, reduce eye strain , eye exam, Optometrist, Eye doctor, Eye care in Manhattan, New York

 People experience different levels of digital eye strain, so if after you have shut down your computer the symptoms persist, then you may have a visual problem that requires attention from your eye doctor.
 If these symptoms are ignored and nothing is done to alleviate the eye strain the problem will only worsen.

 Having a yearly checkup can help you preserve your eye health.
-Contact Drs Alan B. Schlussel and Christine Law, O.D. to learn more about how to keep your eyes healthy and reduce eye strain when working on computers.
+Contact Dr. Alan Schlussel & Associates to learn more about how to keep your eyes healthy and reduce eye strain when working on computers.

-Call Drs Alan B. Schlussel and Christine Law, O.D. on 212-683-2004 to schedule an eye exam with our Manhattan optometrist.
+Call Dr. Alan Schlussel & Associates on 212-683-2004 to schedule an eye exam with our Manhattan optometrist.

 Alternatively book an appointment online here CLICK FOR AN APPOINTMENT